arduino/docs-content/content/hardware/02.hero/shields/spe-shield/datasheet/datasheet.md

 ### Getting Started - IDE

 To program your Arduino UNO SPE Shield with an Arduino UNO R4 WiFi board, install the Arduino Desktop IDE **[1]**.
-You will need a compatible USB cable to connect the board to your computer.
+You will need a compatible USB cable to connect the board to your computer which can also provide power to the board,

 ### Getting Started - Arduino Web Editor